epam/ai-dial/docs/user-guide.md

 2. In the pop-up window:
    * Enter **publication request name** in the upper area.
-   * In **Publish to**, select the organization or a folder to publish your prompt into.
+   * In **Publish to**, select the target destination or a folder to publish your prompt into.
-   * In **Allow access...**, specify access rules.
+   * In **Allow access...**, specify access rules and the target audience.
 For example Role-Equals-Admin. **Note**: the available roles are defined in each organization individually.
 Contact your support to find out the rules are applicable in your organization.
    * In **Prompts**, if you have selected a folder, you can choose what prompts you want to publish.
-   * Click **Send request** to send your publication request to the administrator. **Note**: you can revoke your publication request only prior it has been approved.
+   * Click **Send request** to send your publication request to the administrator.

 ![](./img/publish-prompt-request.png)